ClementCI/portfolio/README.md

 This project implements a fully connected one-layer neural network from scratch for image classification on CIFAR-10.
 It focuses on validating analytical gradient computations and studying the impact of various training strategies and hyperparameters.
 The model is trained using mini-batch gradient descent with two loss functions: categorical cross-entropy and multiple binary cross-entropy.
-The experiments explore the effects of learning rate, regularization, loss choice, and data augmentation, demonstrating reliable gradient accuracy and good generalization under optimized settings.
+The experiments explore the effects of learning rate, regularization, loss choice, and data augmentation, demonstrating reliable gradient accuracy and good generalization under optimized settings, reaching over 42% accuracy.